 ESG Issuer Profile Scores and Credit Impact Scores for the rated entity/transaction are available on Moodys.com.
 In order to view the latest scores, please click here to go to the landing page for the entity/transaction on MDC and view the ESG Scores section.

 Support and structural considerations

 Loss Given Failure (LGF) analysis

 Commerzbank is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
-Therefore, we apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution13.
+Therefore, we apply our Advanced LGF analysis, using our standard assumptions14.